-ELDIS Pardubice Develops Omnidirectional Phased Array Antenna Using NI AWR Design Environment
+ELDIS Pardubice Develops Omnidirectional Phased Array Antenna Using AWR Design Environment

 ELDIS Pardubice was established in July 1991 to provide complex radiolocation solutions for customers’ demanding requirements for in-air traffic control and air defense applications.
 The main activities of ELDIS are focused on developing and manufacturing radar technology and systems for air traffic control.